Korean War Legacy Project

 Listening in on North Korea

-Gary Routh describes his job secretly listening to North Korean soldiers on the radio in the 1990s.
-He explains that occasionally he would hear artillery practice and excitement on the other end of the radio.
-He describes that spying was mostly boring, hearing the same phrases every day from the North Korean soldiers.
+Gary Routh describes his job listening to North Korean soldiers on the radio in the 1990s.
+Occasionally, he would hear artillery practice or excitement on the other end, but most of the time, the job was monotonous.
+He explains that spying often involved hearing the same phrases from North Korean soldiers day after day.

 Share this Clip +